FuzzingLabs/sol-azy/docs/src/cli/reverse.md

 ## Advanced Use Case

-If using `--only-entrypoint`, Sol-azy will generate a minimal CFG with only the entrypoint's subgraph.
+If using `--only-entrypoint`, sol-azy will generate a minimal CFG with only the entrypoint's subgraph.
 You can later extend this graph manually using [`dotting`](../reverse/dotting.md) with a JSON list of function clusters to add.

 ---